FLSA Frequently Asked Questions

 How will a part-time employee be impacted if his/her salary is below the revised threshold?

-All part-time employees will be non-exempt if their annual salary is below $684/week ($35,568 annually).
+All part-time employees will be non-exempt if their weekly salary is below $844 per week.

 What are the key responsibilities of any WSU manager of non-exempt employees?

-• Track all time worked in Web Time Entry.
+Managers must communicate with affected employees to ensure that they track all time worked in Web Time Entry.
 This is required in order to receive a paycheck.
+Managers must grant prior approval for any overtime worked (more than 7.5 hours or 37.5 hours/week).

 What counts as overtime?